 The United States has 5 percent of the world’s population, yet it consumes over 25 percent of the world’s natural resources.
 That’s not fair.
 Five percent of the world’s population, yet it’s responsible for much of the world’s environmental damage.
 That’s not fair.

 Five percent of the world’s population, and it only houses 5 percent of the world’s undocumented migrants.
 That’s something that’s never spoken about.
 There are 200 million undocumented people around the world, and the United States only has 5 percent of them.

 Morones earned $51,000 as executive director of Border Angels in 2016.

-Eduardo Orendain is president of Border Angels and a practicing attorney.
-Orendain emphasizes immigration law and is the founding attorney of the Border Angels’ free immigration clinic.
+Former Border Angels president Eduardo Ordendain is the interim executive director as of December 2022.
+Being a practicing attorney, Orendain emphasizes immigration law and is the founding attorney of the Border Angels’ free immigration clinic.